btroncone/learn-rxjs/operators/filtering/first.md

 ###[defaultValue : any](#example-4-utilizing-default-value)
 If the observable completes with no value being emitted, due to the `predicate` function or otherwise, an optional `default` value can be supplied to be emitted instead.
 Without this value, an `EmptyError` will be thrown.

-Overall, the `first` operator is very simple.
-Without a predicate, the first value is emitted and the observable is completed.
-When a predicate is supplied, you can think of `first` as a shorthand for `filter` and `take(1)`.

-:bulb: The counterpart to first is [**last**](last.md).
-Who would have thought?

 ### Examples